 At Coalford, I returned to the railway alignment near where beef cattle were standing on a part that without any right of way.
 It was a curious scene but I did wonder at any damage that might be done by leaving such hefty beasts traipse around the embankment as they were doing.

 My mind had other things to occupy it.
 Mid-evening was upon me and the prospect of fading daylight loomed large.
 Nevertheless, I strode onward with tiring limbs.
 Every landscape feature was noted as a progress indicator and there were information boards describing former stations that could be checked off against my map as I went along.

-After all, this ended up as a purely suburban railway in its last days but there was a reminder of modernity as I was directed to plod across what now is a newer section of A90.
-Though the landscape was scarred by the then ongoing construction the River Dee remained in view and gentler surroundings lay ahead of me.
+After all, this ended up as a purely suburban railway in its last days, but there was a reminder of modernity as I was directed to plod across what now is a newer section of the A90.
+Though the landscape was scarred by the then ongoing construction, the River Dee remained in view and gentler surroundings lay ahead of me.

 After this, light began to decline as the distance to Duthie Park became ever shorter.
 There were others about who were snatching a quick stroll before darkness fell, a practice that I also witnessed in Sheffield last November and December.
 Eventually, any thought of leaving the trail could be vanquished by its providing the clearest route ahead and that got me to its end near the aforementioned park.

 There was a brief visit to the park that left me wondering at its being left open to the public at all hours, something that often is not offered by some of its Cheshire counterparts.
 The idea of seeing the place in daylight remained as I then went through the streets to my lodgings for the night.
 It had been a long hike accompanied by lengthy peaceful moments that were sorely needed at the time.
 Even a passing bus did little to intrude on that overriding ambience.